 What she loves about her job: “One of the nice things about my job is I get to wear a lot of hats.”
 At the hospital, she coordinates onsite fitness classes, co-chairs the staff wellness committee, and assists with planning and developing wellness challenges.

-Jennifer DiBiasi, MS student, UW-Parkside
+Jennifer DiBiasi, MS 2019 graduate, UW-Parkside

 How her degree improved her career: “What I have learned so far in the Health and Wellness Management graduate program has allowed me to regain confidence and apply for jobs I may not have previously felt qualified for.
 In my current role, I assist with the implementation and management of my clients’ health assessment and biometric screening processes.
 Using the class learning resources and text, I am able to understand a more comprehensive view of how decisions in wellness are made and bring new, fresh ideas to the table.”